Overview

 - Velocity Spread — Gap between fastest and slowest delivery speeds

-- Value Distribution — How business value delivery is spread across the team
+- Impact Distribution — How impact delivery is spread across the team

 - Team Growth Signal — Whether team output is growing or declining over time